In Typescript, the operator satisfies

 } satisfies userInfo

-In this case the TypeScript compiler gives us the above error and therefore the object does not satisfy the type userInfo
+In this case the Typescript compiler gives us the above error and therefore the object does not satisfy the type userInfo

 .